MicrosoftDocs/azure-docs/articles/twilio-dotnet-how-to-use-for-voice-sms.md

         }
     }

 As you can see from the example above, the TwiML response is simply an XML document.
 The Twilio.TwiML library contains classes that will generate TwiML for you.
-The example below produces the equivalent response as shown above, but uses the TwilioResponse class.
+The example below produces the equivalent response as shown above, but uses the **VoiceResponse** class.

     using System.Web;
     using Twilio.TwiML;